YodasMyDad/ZauberCMS/Notes.md

 Find someone to help with the nuget packaging.
 Need to install site, but have Components/Core as seperate nuget package that people reference in other projects

 ### Future
-Add languages (Check videos)
+Add languages for admin
+Rework the media editing/UI it's awful
 EF Core Query Caching? (https://www.nuget.org/packages/Z.EntityFramework.Plus.EFCore/) - Anything else?
 Does this auto clear?
-ChatGPT?